internetimagery/do-not/README.md

 # Python meets do notation [![Build Status](https://app.travis-ci.com/internetimagery/do-not.svg?branch=main)](https://app.travis-ci.com/internetimagery/do-not)

-Monaic do notation with python for comprehensions
+Monaic do notation with python for comprehensions.
+Currently tested on python 2.7, 3.6 ~ 3.9.

 A simple repurposing of the generator comprehension to serve as do notation / for comprehension.